 The outer colors of the projection are the three primary colors of the additive color model: red, green and blue (RGB).
 As transmissive attributes of color, these primaries are used in contemporary projection techniques (such as television and computer monitors) from a black-screen source to produce the illusion of the full color spectrum through in-retina visual mixing: all colors “seen” are actually proportional amounts of red, green and blue to simulate the other colors (orange, purple, etc).

-As seen in the image above, when the RGB primaries are projected on a white screen, an interesting thing happens: the secondary colors produced by the projection are cyan, magenta and yellow.
+As seen in the image above, when the RGB primaries are projected on a white screen, an curious thing happens: the secondary colors produced by the projection are cyan, magenta and yellow.
 And, interestingly, these are exactly the three primary colors 4 of the subtractive color model.
 That is, the CMY of the CMYK Pantone chart (K being black) used in commercial printing processes.
 CMY are the primary colors of inkjet and process printing, built on the foundations of color science outlined by James Clerk Maxwell in 1861.
 And as graphic designers know, CMY is a much better arbiter of true color mixing than the traditional primary colors of red, blue and yellow.
 CMY produces more accurate and predictable color mixing results with inks on white paper.

 Therefore, our more contemporary visual color wheel could have a foundation in this overlap.
 A new color wheel can be constructed from this resultant pattern of the two models combined, with each primary taking its place on an equidistant spot on the wheel.
 And, to complete the circuit, the secondary colors are created by the visual mixing of the six primary colors, in equal proportion, filling in the remaining six spaces of a 12-slice pie.